tigerchen52/GLADIS/README.md

 ### Quick Reproduction
 We provide a one-line command to reproduce the scores in Table A1, which is the easiest one to reproduce, and you can see the scores after only several minutes.
-The needed test sets are store in this path `/evaluation/test_set`, and you can find three evaluation sets.
+The needed test sets are in this path `/evaluation/test_set`, and you can find three evaluation sets.
 The corresponding dictionaries are in this path `/evaluation/dict`.
 We also provided the AcroBERT model file in this path `/input/acrobert.pt`.
 Then the scores can be obtained by using the following command: